 I have devoted a long career to teaching and leading in higher education with the strong belief that my efforts were serving the public good.
-During the presidential campaign, I was shocked to hear a vice-presidential candidate call people like me “the enemy.”
+During the presidential campaign, I was shocked to hear a vice presidential candidate call people like me “the enemy.”
 And it was dismaying to realize that this negative attitude toward higher education was okay with American voters.

 Our nation’s democratic system functioned last night and we have a new President-elect.
 All Americans are bound, whether we like the outcome or not, to accept the results of our elections.
 We now have a special responsibility, as citizens of the greatest nation on earth, to do everything we can to support and defend our Constitution, preserve the rule of law, and ensure that our institutions hold over these coming four years.
 Citizens across this country, our courts, members of the press and those serving in our federal, state and local governments must now be the guardrails of democracy.

-I want to add universities to Cheyney’s “guardrails of democracy.”
+I want to add universities to Cheney’s “guardrails of democracy.”
 Whether universities are under attack or supported by political leaders, we must be guided by the north star of our core values.
 These clear-eyed values in the form of policy recommendations are well articulated in an open letter that Ted Mitchell, President of the American Council on Education (ACE), addressed to both presidential candidates.
 I quote ACE’s list of recommendations in the context of higher education’s sustained role in serving the nation.

 Making college affordable

 Not every citizen will choose college, but everyone should have a choice, undeterred by financial concerns.
 Government has a necessary role in making post-secondary education accessible.
-Students should be able to select career/vocational training, but they should also have the opportunity to combine that with broad-based education in the liberal arts.
+Students should be able to select career / vocational training, but they should also have the opportunity to combine that with broad-based education in the liberal arts.

 Supporting students